Honor Orchestra of America at the Music for All National Festival

 - Instrumental master classes with respected professionals

-- Honor Orchestra of America member and family reception
+- Honor Orchestra member and family reception and party

 - Personalized certificate, patch and exclusive Honor Orchestra of America member lapel pin